mebobby2/absinthe/README.md

 ```

 ### With Statement
 The pipe operator is great when all functions are acting on a consistent piece of data.
 It falls apart when we introduce variability.
-That's where with comes in. ```with``` is a lot like a ```|>```v except that it allows you to match each intermediary result.
+That's where with comes in. ```with``` is a lot like a ```|>``` except that it allows you to match each intermediary result.

 Every statement of ```with``` is executed in order.
 Execution continues as long as ```left <- right``` match.
 As soon as a match fails, the ```else``` block is executed.
 Within the ```else``` block we can match against whatever WAS returned.
 If all statements match, the ```do``` block is executed and has access to all the local variables in the ```with``` block.
 ```